dschoorl/playlists/README.md

 here: https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html

-Next you need to provide connection details to the playlists application via a property file called `elasticsearch.properties`, which must be located in you home folder, in the subdirectory called `.playlists`.
+Next you need to provide connection details to the playlists application via a property file called `elasticsearch.properties`, which must be located in your home folder, in the subdirectory called `.playlists`.
 You need to create these mannually as part of the setup process.
 The property file must contain two key-value pairs, for the properties `es.hostname` and `es.portnumber`.